Menstruation

 Track your period to stay on top of things.
 Tracking your period is essential so that you can prepare yourself physically and emotionally for the experience.
 It’s also a great way to make sure you’ve got everything you need, like panty liners, to stay...

-Irregular Periods in Women
+Irregular Periods

 Sometimes heavy, sometimes light, sometimes here, sometimes not... your period doesn't run exactly like clockwork!
 From puberty to menopause, most women will experience an irregular period at some point.
 In most cases, irregularity is perfectly normal,...